Our Reach: Bristol

 Action Tutoring launched in Bristol in 2014 and has since expanded its reach, working with multiple schools across the city to provide high-quality tutoring in maths and English.
 Our volunteers play a crucial role in closing the attainment gap and boosting the confidence of disadvantaged pupils.

-Our national impact, reflecting the work done across all our regions including Birmingham, demonstrates the effectiveness of our programmes:
+Our national impact, reflecting the work done across all our regions including Bristol, demonstrates the effectiveness of our programmes:

 Patrick Callaghan, Pupil Premium Lead, Bristol Cathedral Choir School